 People say that you shouldn’t study days before the exam— I didn’t follow that especially for the DCAT.
 Up until the day before the exam I was studying because I felt underprepared for it.
 I’m not encouraging this because it all depends on the person, we all know our limitations and what will benefit us.
 Diskarte mo nalang yun!
-Just make sure you get enough sleep (very important, mahirap kung patulog ka na habang nag-eexam).
+Just make sure you get enough sleep that week and especially the night before.
+Your brain functions best with good rest!
+(Very important, mahirap kung patulog ka na habang nag-eexam haha)

 That was basically what I did, here are more tips: